 This is a set of photo editing tools that are also open-source, so if you’re also into programming, you can find what goes behind the scenes, and try to make your own changes.
 It is compatible with all the commonly used operating systems, thus making it a go-to software for you.
 You can use everything you’d commonly do, but also clone objects, play around with calligraphy tools, as well as use effects to make your photos shine in a completely new light.
 Give it a try, you won’t regret it.

-7. ON1 Photo 10
+9. ON1 Photo 10

 You might’ve used one of their plug-ins from a big Photoshop collection.
-However, they decided to wrap them all up in form of a standalone software for you to use and called it Photo 10.
-All the edits done inside are quick and easy to use, everything is on the side, allowing to see the effect taking place immediately.
+However, they decided to wrap them all up in the form of a standalone software for you to use and called it Photo 10.
+All the edits done inside are quick and easy to use, everything is on the side, allowing us to see the effect taking place immediately.
 But that’s not the end of it, as it has great fine-tuning possibilities for the perfectionists among users, allowing them to get it just right.
 It is not free to use, but you can try it free of cost, and decide if it’s for you or not.

 You might not have heard of this one, but it’s actually a part of Google.
 They released it for free in 2016, however, a year later announced they would not be releasing new patches and updates.
 Luckily, DxO decided to pick the project up and updated it for the users recently.
 It has a few specific effects, targeting both lovers of old-school photography and HDR, sharp, vivid photos we see today.
-It is one of the simplest, yet free to download and use tools ever, and coming from Google, you know it’s trustworthy.
+It is one of the simplest, yet free-to-download and use tools ever, and coming from Google, you know it’s trustworthy.

-9. DxO PhotoLab
+11. DxO PhotoLab

 What used to be DxO OpticsPro, now has a changed name, but in terms of quality only changed for the better, if anything.
-We just mentioned the company after they decided to help with Google’s project, but they have a 13-year long experience in RAW editing.
+We just mentioned the company after they decided to help with Google’s project, but they have a 13-year-long experience in RAW editing.
 That means it is intended for professional photographers looking to get the best out of their cameras.
 The line is blurred between the two, as they tried to integrate the best of both worlds and create a masterpiece of a software.
 Although it is not free, there is a free trial before you buy.

-Even though the company is better known for their video editing and producing software, they’ve expanded to pictures.
+Even though the company is better known for its video editing and producing software, they’ve expanded to pictures.
 The software contains everything you need, whether looking to be a professional photographer or just help your family show their best face in pictures, it’s all there.
 On their website, you can see unique examples of travel photography, landscapes, and even portraits people captured and edited.
 CyberLink doesn’t specialize in one thing, they’re doing it all – for a price, of course.
-However, there are always sales on-going, and you might be lucky to pick it up for 50% of a price at times.
+However, there are always sales ongoing, and you might be lucky to pick it up for 50% of the price at times.